PhD in Counseling

 University of Louisiana at Monroe

 For those interested in a nonclinical, theoretical, or interdisciplinary PhD in counseling, the University of Louisiana at Monroe offers a PhD in Marriage and Family Therapy with a concentration in Systemic Studies designed to help marriage and family therapy professionals extend their knowledge of family and systems theories.
 The program has a cohort structure that requires full-time study with courses during the fall, spring, and summer semesters.
-Students take 60 credits of coursework online in the first two years of the program and then complete a qualitative research dissertation during the following two years.
+Students must complete at least 69 credit hours, including a doctoral practicum, internship, and dissertation in addition to the core curriculum.
 Examples of required courses include Family Systems I and II, Qualitative and Ethnographic Research, and Couple and Marital Therapy.
+The majority of the coursework is completed during the first two years of study, while the third and fourth years comprise a continuation of the doctoral internship and dissertation.
 Applicants must send completed application packages to the university by the February deadline, including the application form, transcripts, GRE scores, and references.

 Our counseling career guides provide more information about the degree requirements, licensure processes, average salaries, and job outlooks for licensed counselors including: